Hyper-Network for eCharging

 Diverse e-roaming platforms

 The lack of interoperability gave rise to the recent concept of electro-mobility roaming platforms, often called e-roaming or eRoaming.
 The problem of interoperability between platforms still remains.
-In order to tackle this, the pan-European eRoaming initiative was announced in 2015 and its objective, namely the interconnection of existing eRoaming platforms, will be specifically pursued within NeMo Hyper-Network for electro mobility.
+In order to tackle this, the pan-European eRoaming initiative was announced in 2015 and its objective, namely the interconnection of existing eRoaming platforms, is one of the tasks within the NeMo project to improve electro-mobility services.